pksinghal247/Restaurant-Recommendation-System/README.md

  & data is the name of Collection
 ```

-I have created a video and Project Report as well which helps you to understand how this project works and what is the flow oof this project Which you can find in directory
+I have created a video and Project Report as well which helps you to understand how this project works and what is the flow of this project Which you can find in directory
 ```dir
  Restaurant-Recommendation-System/Restaurant Recommendation System/Additional/Project.mp4
  Restaurant-Recommendation-System/Restaurant Recommendation System/Additional/Project__Report.pdf